backdrop-contrib/geoip_tokens/README.md

 The results are not as exact as, for instance, GPS.
 Geolocation based on IP addresses can only be approximate.
 The results may even be wrong for a while, until a service provider updates outdated information.
+So don't blindly rely on the results.

 ### When _not_ to use this module